OSGeo/OSGeoLive-doc/en/overview/eoxserver_overview.rst

 Web Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-EOxServer is a server for presenting big Earth Observation (EO) data archives and metadata via Open Standards.
+EOxServer is a server for presenting big Earth Observation (EO) data

-..
-Comment:
-..
-In 1 sentence or so, explain what is special or different about Big Earth Observation data
-  Eg: Big Earth Observation data includes such things as .... and is used for
+archives and metadata via Open Standards.
+Earth Observation data includes
-  the anlaysis of ...
-..
-End Comment
+information about the time of acquisition and the footprint on planet Earth
+and is typically used to monitor Earth's natural and built environment.

-EOxServer builds upon an Open Source stack of software which includes Python, :doc:`MapServer <mapserver_overview>`, Django/GeoDjango, :doc:`GDAL <gdal_overview>`, PROJ.4 and a :doc:`SpatiaLite <spatialite_overview>` or :doc:`PostGIS <postgis_overview>` database.
+EOxServer builds upon an Open Source stack of software which includes
+Python, :doc:`MapServer <mapserver_overview>`, Django/GeoDjango, :doc:`GDAL
+<gdal_overview>`, PROJ.4 and a :doc:`SpatiaLite <spatialite_overview>` or
+:doc:`PostGIS <postgis_overview>` database.

 .. image:: ../../images/screenshots/1024x768/eoxserver_screenshot.jpg
   :scale: 50 %